TABLE OF CONTENTS

 These homemade Broccoli and Cheese Calzones from scratch are a perfect lunch, snack or dinner on the go.
 Make a huge batch then freeze them for busy afternoons or school lunches.
 Yum!
-These calzones are a lot like a thin-crust pizza topped with a ricotta cheese mixture and broccoli then folded in half.
-I think it should be called a portable pizza because it can be eaten pretty much anywhere.
-The filling is sealed inside then baked for a delicious all in one meal.

 If your family loves pizza nights on the meal plans then you will love these delicious homemade calzones.
 This recipe will make 6 large calzones.
 I added a ricotta parmesan cheese mixture and frozen broccoli inside of ours for dinner tonight but you can put your favorite pizza toppings into your’s.
 Get creative!
 I love when we have a meatless night, but this recipe is also tasty with some ground turkey in it.
 Get your family in the kitchen and let them have fun creating their own calzones with their favorite toppings.